danielkaczmarczyk/os-helper/readme.md

-# os-helper-encode
+#OS Helper

-OS helper encode is a function that expands the data regarding classification codes for properties within UK that are a part of AddressBase database distributed by OS' Places API.
+OS helper decode is a function that expands the data regarding classification codes for properties within UK that are a part of AddressBase database distributed by OS' Places API.
 Find more at (OS Places API docs)[https://apidocs.os.uk/]

-To use it, simply import it and call `encode`, passing it your classification code.
+To use it, simply import it and call `decode`, passing it your classification code.
 Example:

-`npm install os-helper-encode`
+`npm install os-helper`

 ```
-import osHelperEncode from 'os-helper-encode';
+import osHelper from 'os-helper-encode';

-console.log(osHelperEncode.encode('ZW99LG'))
+console.log(osHelper.decode('ZW99LG'))

 console output:
 >>>